Doctor Dracula

-Doctor Dracula is a 1978 horror film directed by Al Adamson, featuring John Carradine.
+Doctor Dracula is a 1978 TV horror film directed by Al Adamson, featuring John Carradine.
 According to the Vinegar Syndrome website, who released a DVD version in 2018, the film is a "schizoid reworking" of Paul Aratow's Lucifers's Women.

 Plot

 John Wainwright is a best-selling author and magician who claims he is the reincarnation of Svengali.
 He uses his skills as a hypnotist to take control of women.
 He starts to practice black magic.